 · Order in Council / Proclamation of Public Safety and Emergency Services Statutes Amendment Act, 2025 · enacted

-This Order in Council proclaims section 4 of the Public Safety and Emergency Services Statutes Amendment Act, 2025, into force on September 1, 2025, bringing new statutory provisions into effect.
+This Order in Council (OIC 151/2025) proclaims section 4 of the Public Safety and Emergency Services Statutes Amendment Act, 2025, into force on September 1, 2025.
+This action enacts new provisions affecting government and local emergency m

 High impactCentralization of powerInstitutional independenceLocal autonomyThe public, directlyLegislatureMunicipalities